anshuman852/amazon-ss-highlighter/README.md

 ## Features

 - Highlights eligible products with a customizable color.
-- Option to hide, dim (grey overlay), or show non-eligible products.
+- Option to hide, dim (grey overlay), or show non-eligible products (default: Dim).
-- Sponsored items can be hidden, dimmed (with a "Sponsored" watermark), or shown normally.
+- Sponsored items can be hidden, dimmed (with a "Sponsored" watermark), or shown normally (default: Dim).
 - If no Subscribe & Save products are found, all products are shown normally and a message is displayed near the results bar.
 - Works with infinite scroll and dynamically loaded results.
 - No configuration required—runs automatically.
-- Simple popup UI for settings.
+- Simple popup UI and options page for settings.

 ## How to Load the Extension from ZIP